alexdaniel654/Renal_Segmentor/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![DOI](https://zenodo.org/badge/236753300.svg)](https://zenodo.org/badge/latestdoi/236753300)

-An application to segment kidneys from renal MRI data using a convolutional neural network (CNN).
+An application and Python package to segment kidneys from renal MRI data using a convolutional neural network (CNN).

 <h2 align="center"><img src="images/banner.png" height="128"></h2>

-## Using the segmentor from an executable
+## Using the segmentor

+The easiest way to make use of the segmentor is to download the windows executable, this allows you to mask data with a stand-alone application.
+The executable can either be run as a GUI or a command line application allowing it to be integrated into bash scripts.

+Alternatively, the methods used by the segmentor are available as a Python package and can be integrated into existing Python pipelines.
+Instructions for making use of the segmentor via each method are given below.

 ### As a Graphical User Interface (GUI)

 1. Download the [latest release](https://github.com/alexdaniel654/Renal_Segmentor/releases/latest/download/renal_segmentor.exe)